xinjixi/sockshop-demo/README.md

 git commit -m "add delete catalogue api" git push origin master
 ```
-4. Run the shell script, to trigger upload.
+4. Run the shell script.
+This will push new git tag to trigger upload.
 UI will show the result as well.
 ```
 ./trigger-ci-upload.sh v0.1-1
 ```